 What types of errors do participants encounter?
 Are they able to quickly self-correct or even prevent errors from happening in the first place?

 Are there critical areas of the screen or product participants ignore, overlook, or don’t use?
 Read more about banner blindness—users can be blind to other elements besides banner ads.

 Do participants second guess themselves when choosing a path?
 Do they try multiple paths in order to find the right one?
 Do they skip over the obvious path because the label isn’t intuitive or meaningful?

 Do users make the screen bigger or complain about the point size or font color?
 Do they ever put their glasses on (or take them off) to see certain parts of the screen, or move their face closer to the screen?
 Learn more about readability.

 Do participants use the back button to look at something again on a previous screen?
 Do they scroll up and down repeatedly over the same information?
 Or repeatedly toggle back and forth?
 Read more about cognitive load.

 Are users not clicking on or not using certain interactive elements?
-Read more about affordance.
+Read more about signifiers.
 (Or do you observe the opposite problem—are testers clicking on images, icons, or colored text that’s not clickable?)

 Different Mental Model

 Are users confused by what they’re seeing or reading?
 Do they use the interface in unexpected ways?